Skip to main contentArrow Right

 What is a magic link?

 Magic links are a passwordless authentication method using URLs with unique and time-limited embedded tokens to verify a user’s identity during the login process.
-These links are typically emailed to the users, but can also be sent via SMS or other messaging platforms like WhatsApp.
-All the user needs to do is click or tap the link to be authenticated and logged in to the application or service they’re trying to access.
+These links are typically emailed to the users but can also be sent via SMS or other messaging platforms like WhatsApp.
+All the user needs to do is click or tap the link to authenticate and log into the account they’re trying to access.

 If implemented correctly, magic link authentication greatly improves the user experience, reduces churn due to forgotten passwords, and increases app conversions.
 Users find magic links familiar because they have already interacted with similar (although much unhappier) flows whenever they reset their password.